karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > the radio data used in$
 > the analysis (position, Mach Number/velocity?, polarisation? ...)

-Only the positions of the NW and the E relic, i.e. 2 best estimates and 2 uncertainties and the polarization information of the NW relic has been used i.e. 1 best estimate and 1 uncertainty.
-These information are present in section BLAH or added and do not have the quantity to span a table.
-We did not use a Mach number in our calculation and it will be confusing for us to put it in the table with the information that we did make use of.
+Only the polarization information of the NW relic has been used i.e. 1 best estimate and 1 uncertainty, is present in Section 3.3.

-The radio data are not inputs like the other data in Table 1.
-Table 1 only specifies the initial conditions that we used for the Monte Carlo simulation for computing the output parameter estimates.
+The two observed positions used for the NW and the E relic have been added to the end of section 3.4.

-The radio data help the simulation in two ways: 1) determine the Monte Carlo weights to the inputs this is specified fully in section 3.3 2) calculate the probability of the two merger scenarios, this is specified fully in section 3.4
+We did not use a Mach number in our calculation.

 All data and code used in the calculation are hosted on a GitHub repository.
 The link to the repository is added to the paper.